What You Should Know

 Opting in or out of location services is your personal decision.
 If you do not enable location services for the ReopenCU application, you can continue using any of Columbia’s wireless networks and the app will not collect your data.
+You can also enable or disable location services manually through your iPhone or iPad settings or your Android device settings.

 Open the app and log in with your Columbia UNI and password.